MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-facility-manager.md

 self-reported information, but it is a valuable parameter when tracked consistently over time and with bigger groups.
-This data will typically be enter through employee’s use of the Return to Workplace solution’s canvas app and can be viewed by Facility Managers at a summary level in the Model App’s **Employee Sentiment** sub-area.
+This data will typically be enter through employee’s use of the Return to Workplace solution’s canvas app and can be viewed by Facility Managers at a summary level in the Facility Manager App’s **Employee Sentiment** sub-area.

 ![A screenshot of a computer Description automatically generated](media/facility-manager-employee-sentiment.png)

+## Issues and feedback

+- To report an issue with the Return to Workplace solution, visit <https://aka.ms/rer-issues>.

+- For feedback about the Return to Workplace solution, visit <https://aka.ms/rer-feedback>.

 *Disclaimer*